Synthaze/cytovs/README.md

 Cytovs communicates with Cytoscape CyREST API through the py4cytoscape python module.

+If you are a MacOS 14 user, you may have problem with tkinter (GUI), see https://stackoverflow.com/questions/73056296/tkinter-on-mac-shows-up-as-a-black-screen to solve the issue.

 ## Usage

 Starts Cytoscape software and make sure you installed the stringApp and AutoAnnotate.